Person-centred Records

 This is a key piece of work to get Grampian to where it needs to be in terms of innovation and person-centredness.
 It’s not just about the record, it’s about the culture that we’re trying to create: that we’re all in this together.

-The Design Team led a series of interviews, pop-up engagement and collaborative workshops, reviewing our proposed activities on an ongoing basis.
-This reflective and adaptive approach allowed us to respond to the emerging insights throughout the course of the programme of work and respond to these.
+The Design Team led a series of interviews, pop-up engagement, and collaborative workshops, reviewing our planned activities on an ongoing basis.
+This reflective and adaptive approach allowed us to respond to the emerging insights through the course of the project and respond to these.

 Our process included production of a manifesto for electronic records, common data analysis, and role-play using a prototype digital solution in a hospital test ward.